Purchase-Money Mortgages: Defined And Explained

-Lenders will typically require an appraisal be done on the home being purchased, but since the transaction is between the buyer and seller, it may not be necessary.
+Lenders will typically require an appraisal on the home being purchased, but since the transaction is between the buyer and seller, it may not be necessary.
 Regardless, an appraisal is still recommended to be sure of the home’s value.

 Who holds the title in a purchase-money mortgage?

-In the case of a purchase-money mortgage, the seller will generally hold onto the house title until the loan is fully paid off.
+With a purchase-money mortgage, the seller will generally hold onto the house title until the loan is fully paid off.
 The seller does this to protect themselves in the event that the buyer is unable to fulfill the terms of the purchase-money mortgage.

 How does a wrap-around mortgage work?

-Similar to a purchase-money mortgage, a wrap-around mortgage is another means for buyers who can’t qualify for a home loan to purchase a home from a seller.
-The seller still finances the buyer’s home purchase, but keeps the existing mortgage on the home and “wraps” the buyer’s loan into it.
+Similar to a purchase-money mortgage, a wrap-around mortgage is an opportunity for buyers who can’t qualify for a home loan to purchase a home from a seller.
+The seller finances the buyer’s home purchase but keeps the existing mortgage on the home and “wraps” the buyer’s loan into it.